venkatesh-6667/cision-tasks/README.md

 Global Tool Configuration
 1. Go to Manage Jenkins >> Global Tool Configuration.
 2. Add a SonarQube Scanner installation.
-3. Add your SonarQube server details in the SonarQube servers section with ID 'sonarqube-server-id'.
+3. Add your SonarQube server details in the SonarQube servers section with ID `sonarqube-server-id`.

 Creating the Pipeline Job
 1. Create a new Pipeline job in Jenkins.